kiba/Writings/fac/chp21_after_the_war.md

 The kingdoms pleaded to me that I shouldn't do that, and that I should remember what happened to the Moon.

 It is moot.
-If I were able to nuke the Grimm, I wouldn't hemorrhage so many people to migration and lost two thousands to the Grimm.
+If I were able to nuke the Grimm, I wouldn't hemorrhage so many people to migration and almost lost my aboveground kingdom.

 For better or worse, they walked away with no demand to restrict rods of gods, nuclear bombs, or any other strategic weapons.